- Research By Topic

-KickStart was founded by Martin Fisher and Nick Moon to design tools that would enable Africa’s poor to launch and sustain profitable businesses.
-Its first product was a line of manually operated irrigation pumps — branded “MoneyMaker Pumps” — that would help subsistence farmers transform their farms into profitable family businesses.
-Since its inception, KickStart had sold more than 180,000 MoneyMaker pumps.
-Despite these encouraging sales figures, the company still faced the critical questions that confronted every social enterprise: What was the actual impact of the product on the people it was intended to help?
-This mini-case study describes how the KickStart team developed a rigorous yet realistic approach to measuring and understanding the impact of its interventions.
+Fisher and Moon founded KickStart to design tools that would enable Africa’s poor to launch and sustain their own profitable businesses.
+The organization’s first product was a line of manually operated irrigation pumps — branded “MoneyMaker Pumps” — that would help subsistence farmers transform their farms into profitable family businesses.
+The KickStart team believed that to be sustainable, its products had to be affordable and enable farmers to realize return on their investment within a relatively short period.
+This mini-case study explores this approach and how KickStart structures its business to provide enduring solutions.

 The goal of this seminar is to investigate how social technology (e.g., blogs, websites, podcasts, widgets, community groups, social network feeds) can change attitudes and behaviors in ways that cultivate social change.
 We study the strategies and tactics used by companies and causes that have successfully catalyzed social persuasion.